The Best Portfolio Management Software Makes Your Life Easier

 1. Personal Capital

-Personal Capital may be the perfect free investment and portfolio management software.
+Personal Capital may be the top free investment and portfolio management software.
 The platform, with mobile and computer access has a load of features.
 The easy set-up takes a few minutes to sync your accounts after which your personalized dashboard is available.
 The Personal Capital finance dashboard incorporates all of your bank, credit card and investment accounts and gives you a 360 degree view of how your investments are performing along with other useful money information.

-The Personal Capital tools help you:
+The Personal Capital portfolio tracking software and tools help you:

 - Analyze your cash flow including both income and expenses